Rock Mill Weekends – Only one weekend left! October 28-29, 2017

 Built in 1834, Rock Mill was one of a dozen grist mills in the area whose power source was the Hocking River.
 The mill was in operation grinding flour and corn into wheat and meal as late at 1905.

 For nearly 100 years, Rock Mill sat vacant and in disrepair.
 In 2003, Robert and Rita Stebelton donated the mill to the Fairfield County Park District.
 After an extensive archeological excavation, which included the discovery of the original mill stones, FCPD began extensive efforts to restore the mill.
 Through the combined resources of private donations, grants and government funding, much work has been accomplished.

 The exterior walls and the four above-grade floors and two sub-floors have been renovated.
 In September 2012, a working replica of the mill’s 26’ diameter all-wood waterwheel was made and installed; it is the largest of its kind in the state.
 In October 2016, work began on installing the milling floor and connecting gearing.
 The work on the milling floor and gears continued through the summer of 2017.
 In 2017, Rock Mill ground grain again for the first time in more than 100 years!
 People from all over the U.S. and beyond visited to see the mill in action.

 Directions and Map

-From the corner of Main and Broad Streets in Lancaster, Ohio, head west on Main Street.
-Turn right onto Memorial Drive.
+From the corner of Main and Broad Streets in Lancaster, head west on Main Street.
+Turn right onto Memorial Drive (US-33).
 Continue on Memorial Drive for about 3 miles.
-Turn left onto Collins Road, then take the first right onto Lithopolis Road.
-Continue on Lithopolis Road for about 3 miles.
-Turn left onto Rock Mill Road, then take the first left onto Rock Mill Place.
-Rock Mill Park will be on the left.
+Turn left onto Collins Road (across from Meijer), take an immediate right onto Lithopolis Road, drive about 3 miles.
+Turn left onto Rock Mill Road, then left onto Rockmill Place NW.
+Stebelton Park at Rock Mill is on the left.